 Born David Hallquist in Baldwinsville, New York, Christine attended Catholic schools and went on to study electrical engineering.
 She is educated, married with children, and the former CEO of Vermont Electric Cooperative.
 A warrior for climate change, legalization of marijuana, and transgender rights – Hallquist is the epitome of the progressive Democrats’ ideal candidate.

 Vermont is, by all accounts, a quirky little state – a left-leaning Republican governor, mouthy progressive Independent junior senator, and a geezer of a senior senator who is a proud Democrat.
 Heck, almost every candidate, at one time or another, practiced a campaign tactic called the “Honk and Wave,” whereby they stand in traffic and wave for popularity honks.
 Yes, they are an idiosyncratic little group as are their elections, evading party line lever pulls.

 Will Hallquist now drop back, review, and decide if she wants to make history or not?
 Running on a transgender platform was bit too narrow for all Vermonters to embrace, eccentric or not, as practicality is also a strong character trait of the hardy crew.

 Although she was positive and strong during her concession speech – “This is not the end.
 This is the beginning.” – it appears Hallquist is still unsure of her place in the world.
-Perhaps she will regroup and resurrect a campaign appealing to all people from Vermont.We value your comments!
-Please weigh in on our comment section below.
+Perhaps she will regroup and resurrect a campaign appealing to all people from Vermont.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com